fossabot/awesome-docker/README.md

 * [Docker-Flow-Monitor](https://github.com/vfarcic/docker-flow-monitor) - Reconfigures Prometheus when a new service is updated or deployed automatically by [@vfarcic][vfarcic]
 * [Docker-Fluentd][fluentd] - Docker container to Log Other Containers' Logs.
 One can aggregate the logs of Docker containers running on the same host using Fluentd by [@kiyoto][kiyoto]
 * [Dockerana](https://github.com/dockerana/dockerana) :skull: - packaged version of Graphite and Grafana, specifically targeted at metrics from Docker.
-* [Dynatrace](https://www.dynatrace.com/technologies/cloud-and-microservices/docker-monitoring/) - Monitor containerized applications without installing agents or modifying your Run commands
+* [Dynatrace](https://www.dynatrace.com/technologies/cloud-and-microservices/docker-monitoring/) :heavy_dollar_sign: - Monitor containerized applications without installing agents or modifying your Run commands
 * [Glances](https://nicolargo.github.io/glances/) - A cross-platform curses-based system monitoring tool written in Python by [@nicolargo](https://github.com/nicolargo)
 * [Grafana Docker Dashboard Template](https://grafana.com/dashboards/179) - A template for your Docker, Grafana and Prometheus stack [@vegasbrianc][vegasbrianc]
 * [InfluxDB, cAdvisor, Grafana](https://github.com/vegasbrianc/docker-monitoring) - InfluxDB Time series DB in combination with Grafana and cAdvisor by [@vegasbrianc][vegasbrianc]